anderson92zolis/anderson92zolis/README.md

 ### Hi there, Nice to see you👋

+I am a [Chemical Engineeer] with a passion for [Backend Programer].

+## Skills

+- Skill 1
+- Skill 2
+- Skill 3

 <!--
 **anderson92zolis/anderson92zolis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-<p>Passionate about the intersection of chemical engineering and coding, I am dedicated to continuous learning and refining my programming abilities.</p>
+Passionate about the intersection of chemical engineering and coding, I am dedicated to continuous learning and refining my programming abilities.

 Here are some ideas to get you started: